 It’s not too difficult.

-There are plenty of websites with comprehensive beginner’s guides, definite paleo foods lists, paleo recipes, and paleo diet meal plans that can help you transition into leading a paleo lifestyle without having to think too much about what you should and shouldn’t be eating.
+There are plenty of websites with comprehensive beginner’s guides, definite paleo diet food list, paleo recipes, and paleo diet meal plans that can help you transition into leading a paleo lifestyle without having to think too much about what you should and shouldn’t be eating.

 However, cutting major food groups such as dairy, grains, refined sugar, and legumes out of your diet can be a bit shocking at first.
 This can make the diet difficult to stick to if you start craving food from these categories.